ivanacvetkoski/matf-kurs/README.md

 # matf-kurs
 Game Shades
-Try to pick square with right color
+Try to pick box with the right shade